Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 This proposition fell flat on its face, so I switched to selling an online course that would deliver a result.

 First 1000 Visits is the name of my online course.

-I charge a one off payment or you pay 6 installments.
+I charge a one-off payment, or you pay 6 instalments.

 I would only recommend selling courses if you have an existing audience.